 When you have a legal issue involving a community association, it makes sense to have an attorney on your side with specific experience in HOA law.
-It also helps to have an attorney who can offer sound advice, but who has the trial/litigation experience necessary to protect your interests in court.
+It also helps to have an attorney who can offer sound advice and has the trial/litigation experience necessary to protect your interests in court.

 Rob advises owners and associations on numerous issues involving HOA law.

-Since 2002, Rob has handled hundreds of cases involving homeowner associations and condo regimes.
+Since 2002, Rob has handled hundreds of cases involving homeowner associations or condo regimes.
 Additionally, Rob is a seasoned speaker on legal issues surrounding community associations.

 The central issue in most HOA disputes revolves around the fact that community associations must uniformly enforce their governing documents without engaging in selective enforcement, questionable collection tactics, unlawful conduct or harassment of their members.
 When board members and officers/directors fail to act appropriately, it can give rise to tort and contract liability/exposure.